bhaveshk22/Project-Object_Recognition_with_PCA/README.md

 **PCA for Dimensionality Reduction**: I used PCA to reduce the dimensionality of the data while preserving as much variance as possible.
 This helped in reducing computational costs and mitigating the curse of dimensionality.

-**Unsupervised Learning**: I trained an unsupervised machine learning model on the transformed data.
-Without any prior labels, the model was able to identify clusters corresponding to different objects.

-**Object Recognition**: The final step was to assign labels to the clusters identified by the model, effectively achieving object recognition.
+**Model Training**: I experimented with Support-Vector-machines algorithms before and after Dimensionality Reduction (PCA).
+Each model was trained and evaluated using R-squared techniques.

 ## Lessons Learned

-This project was a fascinating exploration of the capabilities of unsupervised learning and PCA.
+This project was a fascinating exploration of the capabilities of PCA and machine learning.
 It was particularly interesting to see how these techniques can be applied to real-world problems like object recognition.

 I’m excited about the potential applications of this project and look forward to exploring more ways to leverage machine learning in the future.